univention/ox-connector/docs/installation.rst

 -------------------

 .. index::
-   single: prerequisites; ox app suite
+   single: prerequisites; OX App Suite

 For the *OX App Suite* server, you must ensure the following prerequisites: